x1n32/Interactive-Support-for-Learning-Collaborative-Software-Development/README.md

 <br/><img src="Images/pagesScreenshot.jpg" width="60%" height="60%"><br/>

 - Now load up your webpage, and open gitpod on another tab.
+(gitpod can be loaded in the address bar with gitpod.io/# -# is your web address)
 - It is advised to keep both tabs open, as you can see feedback on what you have done.

 ## Code to save work